-Few writer-helmers have stuck more religiously with the advice to film what they know -- using the people they know -- than self-taught Brit filmmaker Shane Meadows.
+Few writer-helmers have stuck more religiously with the advice to film what they know — using the people they know — than self-taught Brit filmmaker Shane Meadows.
 Like his five previous pics (including the recent “Dead Man’s Shoes”), Meadows’ “This Is England” employs a regular ensemble of cast and crew to investigate working-class culture and masculinity using both humor and violence.
 However, with its knockout lead perfs and taut if slightly familiar construction, this ’80s-set dramedy about a skinhead gang reps Meadows’ most fluently made film so far.
 Still, “England” will need strong critical support to get more than limited exposure beyond Blighty.